License Your Kennel or Animal Business

 A Snohomish County kennel or animal business license is required whenever four or more dogs are owned, kept, or maintained on the premises of any person.

 If your household has four to ten dogs, Snohomish County considers your home to be a Private Kennel.
-Private Kennel owners must obtain an annual kennel license in addition to pet licenses for each dog.
+Private Kennel owners must have an annual kennel license and pet licenses for each dog.

 Private Kennels must have a fenced area appropriate for the breed and number of dogs, provide suitable shelter, and are subject to periodic inspections by Animal Services.